Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 1.2.
 Why overtraining is a relevant topic for fitness enthusiasts

-Shouldn't we push ourselves to the limit to achieve results?
+Shouldn't we push our limits to achieve results?

-While it's true that it's important to challenge yourself to make progress, there's a fine line between challenging your body and overdoing it.
+While it's true that it's important to push yourself to make progress, there's a fine line between challenging your body and overwhelming yourself.

 - Increased risk of injury